technohiker/obsidian-multi-properties/README.md

 You can also select multiple notes with Shift+Mouse, and right-click the selection to get the same efect.

+# Installation:

+This project is currently being submitted as a community plugin that can be installed directly in the app, under the name `Multi Tag`.

+If you wish to install it manually,
+  1. Download the latest release.
+  2. Extract the folder within the release and add it to `[yourVault]/.obsidian/plugins/`.

 ## Ideas for Features:

 - [ ] Settings option for whether tag appears in YAML or bottom of file.